engraving-challenges/main/git-workflow.md

    repository.
    Please always do `git fetch upstream` to download any new work by other contributors.
-3. **Branches**
-   The `master` branch is intended to reflect the overall progress of the project.
-You should *not* add commits to it.
-For any work you do please add a working branch that is based on the HEAD of `master`.
-   If in any doubt ask someone to set up a working branch for you.
 4. **Pull requests**
    Whenever you have finished some coherent amount of work (e.g. entering the plain music, apply beautification, proof-reading) you should open